FOR LAWYERS

 • To catch, punish, or prevent the offender from reoffending

-• To get help or recover loss
+• To get help or recover the loss

 Survivors list the following reasons for not reporting a sexual assault: